ToJans/tojans.github.com/content/posts/the-issue-with-scrum-safe-ddd-and-other-methodologies/index.md

 SCRUM, Agile and all those other methodologies provide a lot of value to the one executing it, but it does not provide any actual value to the end result.

-As long as my friend gave me the confidence that he could deliver something reasonable at a reasonable price, within a reasonable time frame, I couln't care less whether he was using SCRUM, or Agile, or Waterfall, or whatever the flavor of the month was...
+As long as my friend gave me the confidence that he could deliver something reasonable at a reasonable price, within a reasonable time frame, I could not care less whether he was using SCRUM, or Agile, or Waterfall, or whatever the flavor of the month was...
 And neither did he...

 I also did not care which hammer or drill he used either; I assumed he was professional enough to properly handle it.